ryangjchandler/laravel-cloudflare-turnstile/README.md

 ### Customizing the widget

-Cloudflare Turnstile accepts a range of configurations values on the widget itself.
-You can customize that by passing any of those parameters to the `<x-turnstile />` component.
-To learn more about these parameters, read [Cloudflare Docs on Turnstile Client-side Rendering](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/#configurations).
+You can customize the widget by passing attributes to the `<x-turnstile />` component.

+> To learn more about these parameters, refer to [the offical documentation](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/#configurations).

 ```blade
 <form action="/" method="POST">